 9. Soy Protein Powder

 The water must also be substituted when you use whey protein to replace a whole fresh egg.
-Egg’s functional qualities are linked to protein and should be replaced on an equal protein basis with whey components.
+Egg’s functional qualities are linked to protein and should be replaced with whey components on an equal protein basis.

 Mix 4 soy protein teaspoons with four tablespoons of water for the whole egg.
 Mix 2 soy protein teaspoons with two tablespoons of water for one egg white.

 In most recipes, one teaspoon baking soda (7 g) mixed with one tablespoon vinegar (15 g) is equal to 2 egg whites.
 The most popular picks are apple cider vinegar, balsamic vinegar, and white distilled vinegar.

 When combined, vinegar and baking soda start a chemical reaction that generates water and carbon dioxide, making baked foods airy and light.

 11. Xanthan Gum

 Xanthan gum- a white powder derived from bacteria’s exoskeleton.
 It’s used in cuisine as a binding agent and thickener.